Dandelion Jelly

 Ingredients

-- 6-7 cups yellow dandelions, remove green leaves and tips
+- 6-7 cups yellow dandelions remove all of the green parts – leaves and tips – you only want the yellow petals

 - 6 tablespoons powdered pectin